 In the short-term, the Roadmap aims to “lower hospital prices through innovative payment models, tools, [and] community engagement to make care more efficient.”
 Streamlining care and ensuring cost containment will require health-tech, an emerging industry in Denver South.

-Denver South is home to Prime Health Colorado, a collaborative of 1,600+ health care executives, physicians, technologists, academics, entrepreneurs, and investors dedicated to improving health in the state.
-It’s also home to health-tech companies including Recondo Technology, which offers solutions for registration quality, eligibility verification, estimations and price transparency, authorizations, and claim status.
+Denver South helped incubate Prime Health Colorado, a collaborative of 1,600+ health care executives, physicians, technologists, academics, entrepreneurs, and investors dedicated to improving health in the state.
+Many health-tech companies call our region home.
+Including Recondo Technology, which offers solutions for registration quality, eligibility verification, estimations and price transparency, authorizations, and claim status.

 The region’s health-tech companies and stakeholders may be tasked with new, specific challenges to help realize the Roadmap’s goals.